 In 2013 we started doing solidarity outreach in Manchester city centre taking food and clothing to street homeless people.
-I find this rewarding but also upsetting seeing so many young people who are on the streets.
+I found this rewarding but also upsetting seeing so many young people who are on the streets.

-I left school with no qualifications so all the certificates I've gained has been from my time at Emmaus.
+I left school with no qualifications so all the certificates I've gained have been from my time at Emmaus.
 I've seen Emmaus grow from a few communities to over 28 today and I feel proud to have contributed to that.

 I am looking forward to staying involved at Emmaus because I have made many friends here over the years.
 It's like a big family and any opportunity I have, I will talk about Emmaus to anyone who will listen.